Empowering Women and Girls through Education, Well-Being and Income Enhancing Strategies

 Goal of the Project

-To educate, train and build the financial capacity of highly vulnerable girls and women in semi-rural villages around Allahabad (northern India).
+This project is funded by ChildLink supporters and SHE supporters.
+The goal is to educate educate, train and build the financial capacity of highly vulnerable girls and women in semi-rural villages around Allahabad (northern India).
 This is to increase their independence and economic resilience.

 - Improve the understanding of health and hygiene and teach illness prevention.
 There is particular emphasis on sexual health (especially HIV), family planning and mental health